Last updated date: Reason for update:

 A review of operational priorities and resourcing has resulted in a number of recommended efficiencies.

-The changes include: a change to management structures, as described in the plans and arrangements, to decentralise quality assurance activities and better align the associated resources with scientific research; a change to the terms of reference for a number of management committees including the safety review committee and; a change to various financing initiatives.
+The changes include: a change to management structures, as described in the plans and arrangements, to decentralise quality assurance activities and better align the associated resources with scientific research; a change to the terms of reference for a number of management committees including the safety review committee; and a change to various financing initiatives.

 A review and risk assessment of each individual change is undertaken.
 This finds each to be a relevant change without significant implications for safety.